“A rustic B&B in an enchanting riverside setting between Lake Garda and Verona - ideal for nature lovers and romantics”

 - Wine tasting

-The focus at La Finestra Sul Fiume is very much on romance and relaxation, but the sprawling gardens mean there’s space enough for everyone, and Pietro and Mattea (who have a young daughter themselves) welcome kids of all ages.
+The focus at La Finestra Sul Fiume is very much on romance and relaxation, but the sprawling gardens mean there’s space enough for everyone, and Pietro and Mattea (who have a daughter themselves) welcome kids of all ages.
 There are endless opportunities for Swallows and Amazons-style adventures, and the natural swimming pool formed along the river in summer is calm and safe.

 Children (4-12 years), Teens (over 12)